kedx/matlab_script/README.md

 Select plotting styles and click "draw".

-The files being saved is at '../pic' folder by default.
+The files being saved is at '../pic' folder by default in windows version (so you need to mkdir before saving) and show a window to let you choose in OS X and Linux versions.

 ###Description of source files